Lombiq/Hastlayer-SDK/Hast.Communication.Tester/Readme.md

 - `--version`
 Display version information.

 ## Payload Types

-The first 3 options consider each 4 byte sell in the SimpleMemory as an Int32.
+The first 3 options consider each 4 byte cell in the `SimpleMemory` as an `Int32`.

-- ConstantIntOne: Sets each cell's value to 1.
+- `ConstantIntOne`: Sets each cell's value to 1.
-- Counter: The value counts up from 0 by 1, so it is the same as the cell index.
+- `Counter`: The value counts up from 0 by 1, so it is the same as the cell index.
-- Random: Each cell is set to a random int.
+- `Random`: Each cell is set to a random `int`.
 Uniqueness is not guaranteed.
-- BinaryFile: Loads the input from an external file byte-by-byte.
+- `BinaryFile`: Loads the input from an external file byte-by-byte.

 If it's set to BinaryFile then the input is read from `--input` instead of written to.

 Random is non-repeatable so if that becomes an issue you can first export a generated input using the `-t Random -f Binary -i random.bin` options and then use `-t BinaryFile -i random.bin` in consecutive runs.

 ## File Types

 This switch controls both the input and the output file types.

-- None: They aren't saved.
-If either input or output file paths are set then it's changed to Hexdump.
+- `None`: They aren't saved.
+If either input or output file paths are set then it's changed to `Hexdump`.
-- Hexdump: The data is formatted as hexadecimal in a similar style as seen in a hexdump.
+- `Hexdump`: The data is formatted as hexadecimal in a similar style as seen in a hexdump.
-- Binary: The data is saved/loaded raw as a binary file.
+- `Binary`: The data is saved/loaded raw as a binary file.

 If instead of saving you want to display on the command line you can type the value CONSOLE in all capitals as `-i CONSOLE` or `-o CONSOLE`.